-Up until this point, it’s only been possible to connect a Chinese bank card to your WeChat Pay account (or even Alipay for that matter).
-For foreigners, this meant opening up a bank account in China, which takes a bit of time and patience.
+Up until this point, it’s only been possible to connect a Chinese bank card (usually UnionPay) to your WeChat Pay or Alipay account.

-There are other creative ways to add money to WeChat, but these aren’t permanent solutions.
-If only WeChat could accept Visa or MasterCard as payment options, life in China would be so much easier.
+There are other other global payment solutions for China that are great, but these are alternatives to WeChat at best.
+If only WeChat could accept Visa or MasterCard as payment options, life in China would be so much easier!

 Conditions | Foreign Credit Cards & WeChat

 Back in 2018, WeChat had set up a number of limiting conditions to add a foreign credit card to use WeChat Pay.

 - First, you had to download WeChat in China, which meant you couldn’t set up WeChat Pay before you arrived.
 That sucked.

 - Second, you couldn’t use a debit card; they only accepted credit cards.